jandileep/headful-scrapping/README_integrated_crawler.md

 - Some websites may block automated crawling
 - Large websites may take a long time to crawl completely
 - Image extraction may not work for all types of images (e.g., those loaded via JavaScript)
+- Video extraction may not work for all types of videos (e.g., streaming videos or those with DRM protection)

 ## License